AnimosWorkshop/Sor-Vault/Temuþen/Numbers.md

 | ten     | infin    | infiun  |
 ### Cardinal Numbers

 When using cardinal numbers to indicate an amount, it should come right after the noun but before any adjectives.
-For example, *laþieþou riun zebiulou* means *three little boys*.
+For example, *laþieþou rin zebiulou* means *three little boys*.

 ### Weekdays